Spider-Man: No Way Home -- that ending explained and all your questions answered

 Things get even more complicated when you factor in the fact that time moved on in some of those earlier films.
 Osborn died years ago, which affected the events that came later -- his death even contributed to Octavius' origin story as Doctor Octopus.

-This sounds like a job for the Time Variance Authority, the cosmic cops established as the guardians of time in TV show Loki.
-Except they're probably busy seeing as the multiverses are unleashed (see the post-credits scene and forthcoming movie Doctor Strange in the Multiverse of Madness for more on that).
+It's possible their survival creates alternate timelines, separate from the familiar Maguire and Garfield universes.
+Which sounds like a job for the Time Variance Authority, the cosmic cops established as the guardians of time/totalitarian controllers of time in Disney Plus show Loki.
+Except they're probably busy, seeing as the multiverses have been unleashed.
+(See the post-credits scene and forthcoming movie Doctor Strange in the Multiverse of Madness for more on that.)

 How does the forgetting spell work?